Get App

 • Tantric Gatherings: Sadhus and Tantrics gather outside the closed temple, engaging in intense spiritual practices and meditations.

-• Temple Reopening & Purification: On the fourth day, the Goddess and the temple are ritually cleansed and purified.
+• Temple Reopening & Purification: On the fourth day, the priests ritually cleanse and purify the Goddess and the temple.

-• Prasad Distribution: After reopening, a special ‘prasad’ (blessed offering) called ‘Raktavastra’ (red cloth, believed to be sanctified by the Goddess’s menstrual flow) and ‘Angodak’ (holy water from the spring) is distributed to devotees.
+• Prasad Distribution: After reopening, devotees get a special ‘prasad’ (blessed offering) called ‘Raktavastra’ (red cloth, believed to be sanctified by the Goddess’s menstrual flow) and ‘Angodak’ (holy water from the spring).

 • Grand Darshan: Millions of pilgrims then flock to the temple for a special darshan (viewing) of the Goddess.